New York

 Where You Can Vote

-How to Find Your Polling Place for Early Voting: To find polling places for early voting in New York City, go to New York City’s Board of Elections website.
-To find polling places elsewhere in New York state, go to New York’s Board of Elections website.
+• How to Find Your Polling Place for Early Voting: New York City residents are required to go to their assigned early voting site.
+To find polling places for early voting in New York City, go to Find Your Poll Site | NYC Board of Elections (vote.nyc).
+Residents of other counties in New York may vote at any of the early voting centers in the county where they reside.
+To find polling places elsewhere in New York state, go to County Board of Elections Website County Board Roster.

 Registering To Vote